yast/yast-hana-update/doc/Manual Tests.md

 8. Click *Next*.
 9. The update plan for the secondary instance is proposed.
 As soon as you click *Next*, the listed actions will be executed in the cluster.
 10. Now the module waits until you update the secondary HANA instance.
 The *Help* section tells you how to do it.
 Click *Next* when done.
 11. The update plan for the primary instance is proposed.
-As soon as you click *Next*, the listed actions, (including the takeover)[#takeover], will be executed in the cluster.
+As soon as you click *Next*, the listed actions, [including the takeover](#takeover), will be executed in the cluster.
 12. Now the module waits until you update the former HANA instance.
 The *Help* section tells you how to do it.
 Click *Next* when done.
 The SAP recommendation here is to use the `--hdbupd_server_nostart` parameter.
 13. The last update plan is genrated and displayed to the user.
 Here we can choose to revert the synchronization direction, but it's not the default option.
 14. Click *Next*.
 The cluster will come back out of the maintenance mode.
 During the sync stage, it's useful to look at the `./debug.sh status`.
 If something went wrong, e.g., secondary cannot sync properly, look at HANA trace files located at `/hana/shared/$(SID)/HDB${INO}/${hostname}/trace`.